 While the Devil is not one of the most common tarot cards used for meditation, it nonetheless can be very effective when you are facing any problem with your body or your various physical needs.
 It might help you take a step back and look at yourself more objectively as you try and assess the nature of your various desires, so you can better handle them once you have identified them clearly.

 Likewise, you can channel this major arcana in a meditation session when you feel a drop in motivation or interest for anything involving your own body, or any kind of physical connection.
 As long as you don’t get lost in these urges, it will help you find your way back and restore your inner balance.

 While the meaning of the devil tarot card has little to do with traditional Christian beliefs, it should nonetheless be seen as a warning against indulging your basest instincts, which might steer you away from balance and reason.
 While it is not easy to do, if you find a way to avoid the binding chains found on the arcanum and stay on top of your decision making process, the primal energy found in this card can offer intensely positive experiences if you find a way to balance your mind with your physical needs.

-Bondage, sexuality, ignorance, violence, predestination, instinct.
+Bondage, sexuality, ignorance, violence, predestination, and instinct.

-Reversed: Hopelessness, wanton abandon, manipulation.
+Reversed: Hopelessness, wanton abandon, and manipulation.